 She loves to ride around the national forest and name different parts.
 She enjoys art and uses her creativity in her work.
 She takes care of her self by spending time with her high spirited dog Casey Jones (you guessed it!
 She’s a Grateful Dead fan!) and loves a great classic rock and roll concert.

 Now-the qualifications… (important and kind of boring part-feel free to skip if you already know Mindy is the one you want to help you)

-Mindy Jackson is a Licensed Professional Counselor and an Internationally Certified Alcohol and Drug Counselor.
+Mindy Jackson is a Licensed Professional Counselor.
 Mindy has over 19 years experience working in the mental health field.
 She is a two time graduate from the University of West Georgia.
 Receiving her Bachelor’s Degree in Psychology in 2000 and a Masters Degree in Psychology in 2004.
 Mindy has worked with adolescents and adults in various settings.
-Although she has experience and expertise with multiple mental health disorders (trauma, substance abuse, grief, spiritual empowerment, depression, and anxiety); Mindy’s passion and focus are to help highly sensitive people and those with addictions live a fulfilling and empowered life.
+Although she has experience and expertise with multiple mental health disorders (trauma, substance abuse, grief, spiritual empowerment, depression, and anxiety); Mindy’s passion and focus are to help highly sensitive people live a fulfilling and empowered life.

 About Scott Roberts III